 Savory Vegan Pot Pie with Sage Crust

-What’s more appealing than a pot pie on a cold day?
-Not much, especially since this recipe from A Couple Cooks is vegan and comes in a sage crust.
-The filling has shallots, sweet and gold potatoes, yellow onion, mushrooms, and herbs that are all combined in vegetable broth and all-purpose flour.
-“The earthy potatoes and onions are slathered in a savory, creamy sauce, along with fried shallots and white beans,” the Overhisers say.
-“And on top, a flaky sage crust that you’d never believe is vegan (his secret: coconut oil).”
+Why We Love It: What’s more appealing than a pot pie on a cold day?
+Not much.
+The filling of this one from A Couple Cooks has shallots, sweet and gold potatoes, yellow onion, mushrooms, and herbs that are all combined in vegetable broth and all-purpose flour.
+“The earthy potatoes and onions are slathered in a savory, creamy sauce, along with fried shallots and white beans,” writer Sonja Overhiser says.

 One Pan Garlic Herb Chicken and Asparagus

-Seeing as this recipe from Creme de la Crumb advocates for cooking garlic herb chicken and fresh asparagus in one pan, you’ll likely be making this flavorful meal during those fall nights when you want an easy but delicious dinner.
-Tiffany Azure trims the ends of the asparagus, arranges the chicken thighs, and tops them with minced garlic, dried basil, and onion powder for a dish that comes together in 25 minutes.
-“You just can’t go wrong with only having to clean up one single pan at the end of the meal, even after making essentially two dishes,” she says.
+Why We Love It: Seeing as this recipe from Creme de la Crumb advocates for cooking garlic herb chicken and fresh asparagus in one pan, you’ll likely be making this flavorful meal during those fall nights when you want an easy but delicious dinner.
+Blogger Tiffany Azure trims the ends of the asparagus, arranges the chicken thighs, and tops them with minced garlic, dried basil, and onion powder for a dish that comes together in 25 minutes.

 Turkey Stuffed Peppers

-This recipe for turkey stuffed peppers from The Modern Proper leans more modern than traditional, thanks to bell peppers that have been stuffed with ground turkey, quinoa, garlic, jalapenos, tomatoes, and black beans.
+Why We Love It: This recipe from The Modern Proper leans more modern than traditional thanks to bell peppers that have been stuffed with ground turkey, quinoa, garlic, jalapenos, tomatoes, and black beans.
 When the bubbly peppers come out of the oven, they’ll look like the colorful leaves of fall.
-“The idea of these peppers is that they are a meal in and of themselves,” Natalie Mortimer says.
+“The idea of these peppers is that they are a meal in and of themselves,” blogger Natalie Mortimer says.
 “There is no need for extras, but if you want something green (besides the peppers) on your plate, a simple salad is always a great idea.”

 Spaghetti con Zucchine Fritte

-This second spaghetti recipe from Add1Tbsp should also be on your radar because it wraps al dente noodles around the likes of marinated zucchini, fava beans, capers, lemon zest, and fresh parsley.
+Why We Love It: This second spaghetti recipe from Add1Tbsp should also be on your radar because it wraps al dente noodles around the likes of marinated zucchini, fava beans, capers, lemon zest, and fresh parsley.
 And because the fava beans might take some time to prepare, it’s the perfect dish for a Sunday night feast.
-“It may look like a simple pesto pasta, but it’s deceivingly complex,” he says.
+“It may look like a simple pesto pasta, but it’s deceivingly complex,” Kalman says.

 Herby Buttered Balsamic Mushroom Ravioli